 If you can’t get there, here’s a piece of Bread & Beast you can have at home.

 The inspiration for this sandwich came from co-founder Chris Cheung’s favourite Hainanese chicken dish – a version offered at a now-closed restaurant in Sydney.
-Tender chicken; ginger and scallion; thick, sweet soy sauces – the Hainan Rooster pays homage to that trio.
+Tender chicken; ginger and spring onion; thick, sweet soy sauces – the Hainan Rooster pays homage to that trio.

 The Hainan Rooster